 At Swinburne, scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.

-With the George Swinburne STEM Achievement PG Scholarship, students could be paying 30% less for masters, if they pursue the Master of Information Technology, Master of Information Technology (Professional Computing), or Master of Construction and Infrastructure Management.
+With the George Swinburne Postgraduate Scholarship, students could be paying 30% less for the course, if they pursue the Master of Information Technology, Master of Information Technology (Professional Computing), Master of Construction and Infrastructure Management, or Master of Data Science.
 Terms and Conditions apply, learn more.

 There are a number scholarships available to domestic students.
 Contact us to find out more.